TikTok Star Addison Rae Cast In ‘She’s All That’ Gender Swap Remake, ‘He’s All That’

 AHHHHH!!!
 My dreams are coming true!!!
 I’m so excited to finally share the news that i am getting the opportunity to make my acting debut in HE’S ALL THAT which is a remake of one of my all time favorite movies, SHE’S ALL THAT.
 I’m so grateful for the opportunities that have been presented to me and none of it would have ever happened without every single one of you.
 I LOVE YOU ALL SO MUCH!!
 I can’t wait for you to see it!!!
 I can’t wait to work with this amazing team and everyone involved in making the film and am so thankful to everyone who gave me this incredible opportunity.
 THANK YOU!!
 I’m so excited for y’all to meet Padget!!! ❤️

-Addison’s numerous admirers and fans were quick to shower the 19-year-old with their love within hours of the posting, giving her 1.4 million likes and over 10, 700 comments.
-The influencer’s 27.4 million followers flooded the comments section with queen, heart, and fire emoji, expressing their adamant support for not only Addison’s success, but the idea of a remake of the beloved 1999 film.
+Addison’s numerous admirers and fans were quick to shower the 19-year-old with their love within hours of the posting, giving her 1.4 million likes and over 10,700 comments.
+The influencer’s 27.4 million followers flooded the comments section with queen, heart, and fire emoji, expressing their support for not only Addison’s success, but the idea of a remake of the beloved 1999 film.

 “LITERALLY SO EXCITED AND PROUD,” exclaimed a follower, excited for Addison’s opportunity.